Rethinking Cross-lingual Gaps from a Statistical Viewpoint: Experimental Results

-\paragraph{\mmlu{}.} In Figure~\ref{fig:point_robust} (b), we plot the average Chi-squared distance (described in Appendix~\ref{sec:misc:chi_sq} for reference) between the probability distribution over the options.
-Recall that \mmlu{} is a multiple-choice task and the answer is one of four options.\\ {\bf $\pi$ estimate.} We present in each plot the value of $\pi$ estimated as one minus fraction of examples with mismatched predictions even after ensembling.
-We approximate binary mismatch with a soft score (Appendix~\ref{sec:misc:mmlu_soft_approx}) with difference of mode probabilities.
-In Appendix~\ref{sec:misc:pi_eclektic_mmlu}, we elaborate on why we needed different $\pi$ estimators for \eclektic{} and \mmlu{} owing to their distinct response space: continuous vs categorical.
+\begin{itemize}[itemsep=0pt, topsep=0pt, leftmargin=*] \item {\bf $\pi$ estimate.} In each sub-plot, $\pi$ is estimated as one minus the fraction of examples with mismatched predictions after ensembling.
+We approximate binary mismatch with a soft score (Appendix~\ref{sec:misc:mmlu_soft_approx}) using the difference of mode probabilities. \end{itemize}

-\paragraph{Observations.} We observe a steady decrease in Source-Target divergence with ensemble size for both the benchmarks in Figure~\ref{fig:point_robust}.
-The estimated values of $\pi\approx0.9$ for \eclektic{} and $\approx 0.95$ for \mmlu{} indicate that the noise is unbiased, i.e., $\kappa=1$ for 90-95\% of the examples.
-It may be possible that the remaining 5-10\% examples may reduce further with even higher ensemble size or are biased (likely due to translation errors detailed in Appendix~\ref{sec:misc:translation_errs} or due to cross-language factual inconsistencies).
+\paragraph{Observations.} We observe a steady decrease in source-target divergence with increasing ensemble sizes for both the benchmarks in Figure~\ref{fig:point_robust}.
+The estimated values of $\pi\approx0.9$ for \eclektic{} and $\pi\approx 0.95$ for \mmlu{} indicate that the noise is largely unbiased, i.e., $\kappa=1$ for 90-95\% of the examples.
+It is possible that the remaining examples are biased due to dataset errors.
+We report some spot-checks in Appendix~\ref{sec:misc:translation_errs}.
+In Appendix~\ref{sec:fine_ensemble_expts}, we analyze cross-lingual transfer at a finer level.
+In the Appendix section, and observe that the trend observed in this section holds for any combination high or low resource language transfer.